 Being such a comprehensive platform, Marketo has a bit of a steep learning curve and, at first glance, some of its features can seem tricky to implement.
-In our case of forms, handled by authors such as our demand generation team, the out-of-the-box process to embed the code of a Marketo form into a page is both tedious and time-consuming.
+In our case of forms, handled by authors such as our demand generation team, the out-of-the-box process to embed Marketo form code into a page is both tedious and time-consuming.

 The process is an involved sequence of grabbing the embed code and pasting it into a HTML block or a markdown field on a page, and then repeating for every page where a form is desired.
 The stock appearance of the forms is also somewhat generic, so a degree of customization is needed to make them look more appealing.